 It could be said that this interest in politics per se is proof that what has been said above concerning politicians is all lies; and that in reality we are looking at a noble calling, socially revered, extremely gratifying, attracting vast numbers of generous persons intent on self-sacrifice willing to help others thereby raising living standards in their community and of future generations.

-...out a third of politicians enter politics in order to fulfil a calling, a third for personal gain and a third by chance.
+...is no lack of politicians that are moved by such noble intentions.
+It's possible to conclude that about a third of politicians enter politics in order to fulfil a calling, a third for personal gain and a third by chance.
 However very soon afterwards that initial idealism gives way to a single powerful imperative among those that survive and progress.